DataMoose/GettingAndCleaningData/README.md

+__BEFORE YOU BEGIN!__

+- Manually set the working directory to the location of the 'UCI HAR Dataset' folder.

+- run_analysis.R code will point to folders and files within the 'UCI HAR Dataset' folder.

 __1. Merges the training and the test sets to create one data set__

 - Location of test data, train data and working directory established.